Narotam-Mishra/react-native-learning/ReadMe.txt

 Q. How Button component is different from button tag in HTML?
 # Unlike the HTML button element the button component in react native has self-closing tag, there is no inner text or the closing tag for react native button component.
 To specify the button text we use a prop called `title`.

-# `click` Event Handling in reeact native - in react application development, we used to use `onClick` prop to listen to click events on the button.
+# `click` Event Handling in react native - in react application development, we used to use `onClick` prop to listen to click events on the button.
 Similarly in react native the button component provides an `onPress` prop.

 # `color` prop in Button component of react native :- `color` prop allow easy customization of the button color.